iGaming17 min readMay 2026By · Banking Lead

 • With only one acquirer, you have no routing flexibility and no negotiating leverage

-• Primary acquirer (Tier-1 bank, MGA or UKGC licensed): 60–70% of volume.
-Lowest-cost, highest-approval-rate route.
-Protect this relationship — maintain clean chargeback ratios and communicate proactively with your risk manager.
+Primary acquirer (Tier-1 bank, MGA or UKGC licensed): 60–70% of volume.
+This is your lowest-cost, highest-approval-rate route.
+Protect this relationship carefully — maintain clean chargeback ratios and communicate proactively with your risk manager.

-• Alternative payment methods (Open Banking / bank transfer, e-wallets): 10–20% of volume.
-Bank transfer via Open Banking carries zero chargeback risk and settles near-instantly.
+Alternative payment methods (Open Banking / bank transfer, e-wallets): 10–20% of volume.
+Bank transfer via Open Banking carries zero chargeback risk, settles near-instantly, and is increasingly preferred by players who have had card payments declined.
+E-wallets (where licensed) similarly carry no chargeback exposure.

 Stack for Operators Processing <£100,000/Month